lse-my472/lse-my472.github.io/index.md

 * Wickham, Hadley and Garett Grolemund.
 2017.  _R for Data Science: Import, Tidy, Transform, Visualize, and Model Data_.
 Sebastopol, CA: O'Reilly.
 [Part II Wrangle](http://r4ds.had.co.nz/wrangle-intro.html), [Tibbles](http://r4ds.had.co.nz/tibbles.html), [Data Import](http://r4ds.had.co.nz/data-import.html), [Tidy Data](http://r4ds.had.co.nz/tidy-data.html) (Ch.
 7-9 of the print edition).
 * The [Tidyverse collection of packages](https://www.tidyverse.org/) for R.

+#### Formative problem set

+This is a *formative* assignment, and is due **18 October 2024 by 5pm**.
+You must submit your response as a knitted .html file via the Moodle page.

+_Details to be posted later in the term._

 #### 3. Data visualisation